About Dion Jensen

 "Once the crisis is finished, if I'm being too strong, if I'm being too confident, people are not gonna feel safe enough to come to me over something less than a crisis.
 They don't wanna bother me because it's not that important."

 So afterward I'm gonna do a huge de-briefing.
 That was scary.
 That rocked their whole world.
 Post Traumatic Stress disorder.

 So phase 3.5 today.
 5 more days of the 1st 80 days of my crisis.
 Get around your people now.
 Get around them.
 You have to be that safe space.
 I have to manage my kids at home, do the zoom individually, sort of stuff, I am the boss, I am the leader, It's gonna be triply hard for you guys, this uncertainty, this pay, these families, this lockdown.

 So now that the main crisis is out of the way, damage control.
 Come to me with anything.
 If your grandmother's in a wheelchair, one wheel has fallen off, come to me.
 Anything that's terrifying, you come to me.
 Put the AP on standby, get your sights and councils on standby, get ready to do the post side of things.
 Safety, confidence, and crisis.
 Safety afterward.
 We would have to feel safe to come and talk to you.

-That’s wonderful.
-And that human approach to things that’s great and moving our concentration to another whole area.
-So we have the millennial workforce rising right now, and it’s gaining so much momentum and the gig economy is very prevalent.
+That's wonderful.
+And that human approach to things that are great and moving our concentration to another whole area.
+So we have the millennial workforce rising right now, and it's gaining so much momentum and the gig economy is very prevalent.